M. S. Partha Sarathi: Early life

 M.S.
 Partha Sarathi was born in Kadiri in Anantapur district to Laithamma and Satya Narayana Sreshti in 1961.
 He completed his schooling and intermediate in Kadiri and he did his B.A.
 Degree in Madanapalli Besant Theosophical College.

 Career

-Sarathi started his career as a supporter of the Rashtriya Swayamsevak Sangh (RSS) Mukhya Sishyak and worked as RSS Prachrak.
+Sarathi started his career as a supporter of the Rashtriya Swayamsevak Sangh (RSS) Mukhya Sikshak and worked as RSS Prachrak.

 He then moved into politics as a member of the Bharatiya Janata Party (|BJP) and he contested and won the Kadiri constituency as their candidate in the Eleventh Andhra Pradesh state legislative assembly elections.

 Personal life

 Sarathi is married to Sree Lakshmi.
 They have two children.